microsoft/mu_plus/MfciPkg/Application/MfciPolicy/Readme.md

 ## Usage

-Copy the two files, DecodeUefiLog.py and UefiVaiableSupport folder to the Mfci enabled system.
+Copy the two files, DecodeUefiLog.py and UefiVariableSupport folder to the Mfci enabled system.

 The simplest case: